intoxstudio/restrict-user-access/readme.txt

 = How do I restrict some content? =

 1. Go to User Access > Access Levels > Add New
-1. Select a type of content from the "Select content type" dropdown to add a condition group
+1. Select a type of content from the "Select content type" dropdown to add a condition
-1. Click on the input field next to the new content type and select the content you want to restrict.
-This content will be available for users with this Access Level (or higher) only.
+1. Click on the created input field and select the content you want to restrict.
+Repeat this step to restrict more content.
 Remember to save changes on each condition group
-1. To the right you can choose to synchronize the Access Level with a User Role.
-This means that all users with that Role will automatically get this Level.
-If you choose not to synchronize, you can add the Level to each user individually under the Members tab or their profile
+1. To the right you can choose to sync the level with a User Role.
+All users with the selected role will then get this level.
+Otherwise, add the level to each user individually under the Members tab or in their profile
-1. For unauthorized users you can choose whether to redirect to another page or to show the content from another page along with a teaser/excerpt from the restricted content
+1. For unauthorized users, choose whether to redirect to another page or to show the content from another page along with a teaser/excerpt from the restricted content
-1. Give your new Access Level a descriptive title and save it
+1. Give your new level a descriptive title and save it
-1. **Optional** If you want to restrict a context, e.g. "All Posts with Category X", simply select a new type of content from the dropdown in the condition group and repeat Step 3
+1. **Optional** In order to restrict a context, e.g. "All Posts with Category X", simply select a new type of content from the dropdown below the **and** label and repeat Step 3
-1. **Optional** You can choose to negate conditions, meaning that if you negate the group "All posts with Category X", you will restrict all content but that
+1. **Optional** You can choose to negate conditions, meaning that if you negate the group "All posts with Category X", the level will get exclusive access to all content but that

 = How do I make an Access Level extend/inherit another level? =